WEATHER: Philadelphia, scattered thunderstorms, high of 80; Harrisburg, scattered thunderstorms, high of 81; Pittsburgh, showers, high of 85.

 THE PRESIDENTIAL RACE:

-Want to be the first to subscribe to City & State PA’s new glossy magazine?
+Want to subscribe to City & State PA’s monthly magazine?
 Just send an email to David Alpher at firstname.lastname@example.org and get the details!

 Want to advertise in First Read?